Visualizing Privacy-Relevant Data Flows in Android Applications

 \subsection{Correctness Check}

 To ensure the correctness of SliceViz’s results, we first conducted sanity checks by manually verifying its output.
 The experiments were performed on an Ubuntu 20.04.2 machine with an Intel(R) Core i7-10850H processor (6 cores).
 In total, we evaluated SliceViz on 51 benchmark applications.

 We first applied SliceViz to 18 DroidBench test cases~\cite{droidbench} and manually compared the generated program slices against the documented program behavior.
 To ensure coverage, we selected at least one test case from each category of the microbenchmark suite.
 No discrepancies were observed.
 On average, SliceViz processed each test case in 34.38 seconds.

-We tested SliceViz on 32 applications from TaintBench~\cite{taintbench}, verifying the presence of detected risk sources against the ground truth.
-We chose all (32) apps from the TaintBench suite that had code size less than 100K lines.
+Next, we tested SliceViz on 33 applications from TaintBench~\cite{taintbench}, verifying the presence of detected risk sources against the ground truth.
+We chose all apps from the TaintBench suite (33 out of 39) that had code size less than 100K lines.
 This LOC threshold ensured that slices remained inspectable and comparable against the benchmark’s ground truth—something not feasible with larger real-world apps.
 The sanity check revealed that all the sources detected by SliceViz matched with the sources present in the TaintBench ground truth.
-On average, SliceViz processed each app in 41.96 seconds.
+On average, SliceViz processed each app in 41.85 seconds.